 For the first time, parents were emailed the Key Stage Four curriculum structure and option choices three weeks in advance of the information evening.
 This meant that parents and students had the Easter holidays to discuss and consider their options.

 When we held our first Key Stage Four information evening using this system it was very positive and calm, with no complaints.
 Parents and students were pleased with the structure and understood the reasons for it.
 Parents and pupils were not responding in anger, frustrating or fear by being surprised in public with the option blocks by communication being carefully managed in advance of the Key Stage Four information evening.
 While pupils and parents still are not able to achieve the ideal set of option choices they might wish, our justification of our option block system for educational reasons makes this disappointment far less personal.
 Our Key Stage Four curriculum and option block system is publically available on our website for all current and prospective parents.
 We continue to review our Key Stage Four curriculum to ensure that it is meeting the needs of students, offering triple science to select students for the first time in 2020.
 Following an increase in scholarship students, we are also exploring the possibility of offering short-course GCSE Religious Studies as an additional extra-curricular option from September 2021.
-Research All local sixth form entry requirements Variety of schools in England for option-block systems Variety of schools in England for three-year Key Stage Four models CPD Enternal Tradicine Governance / Leadershi p Three-year KS4 proposals discussed at SLT Spring-Summer 2016 Three-year KS4 proposed to Governors September 2016 and approved Option blocks discussed by SLT March-May 2017 Option blocks approved by Governors March 2017 Option blocks follow-up reported to Governors Mach and April 2018 Outcomes Current Key Stage Four Curriculum and educationally-based option block system publically available: The Gad's Curriculum at Key Stage Four The aim of the curriculum at Key Stage Four is to prepare students to take GCSEs (or in some cases, BTECs) in a range of core and optional subjects that will enable them to progress into the Key Stage Five course of their choice - whether that be a grammar school or non-selective sixth form, college or apprenticeship - and to equip them with key employability skills and a good foundation for success in higher education.
-The curriculum consists firstly of core compulsory subjects - English (students are prepared for both English Literature and English Language GCSEs), Mathematics and Dual Award Science - which are examined at GCSE level, as well as being part of the CCF which provides all students with the opportunity to gain a BTEC in Teamwork and Personal Development as well as the ILM Level 2 award in Effective Team Member Skills.
-Students also take courses in SMSC and Critical Thinking which are not examined, as well as taking part in weekly Games afternoons.
-Select students will also have the option to take Statistics GCSE.
-All students also have the opportunity to work towards gaining Duke of Edinburgh awards during Key Stage Four, which are highly regarded, as well as gaining First Aid qualifications.
+In 2020 in recognition of the increased number of academic scholarship students as a result of the Charles Dickens' scholarship the decision was made to add Psychology GCSE as a blended-learning option outside the option blocks.
+SLT voted between available subjects and the result was Psychology.
+In December 2021 a robust analysis and review of the key stage four curriculum offering and option block structure took place by senior leadership in December 2021.
+No changes were made at that time.
+Research All local sixth form entry requirements Variety of schools in England for option-block systems Variety of schools in England for three-year Key Stage Four models CPD External Traini ng Three-year KS4 proposals discussed at SLT Spring-Summer Governance / Leade rship Three-year KS4 proposed to Governors September 2016 and approved Option blocks discussed by SLT March-May 2017 Option blocks approved by Governors March 2017 Option blocks follow-up reported to Governors Mach and April 2018